romhackraces/baserom/Backup/README.txt

--- Graphics
-Copies of original graphics files that were modified in the baserom.

 -- Levels
-Contains copies of the latest Levels exported from your ROM and any time-stamped versions, if you ran a backup.
+Folder for timestamped backups of Levels exported from your ROM, if you ran a backup.

--- Lists
-Contains modified list files for various tools that are imported when the baserom is initialized.

 -- Map16
-Contains copies of the latest AllMap16 exported from your ROM and any time-stamped versions if you ran a backup.
+Folder for timestamped backups of AllMap16 exported from your ROM, if you ran a backup.

 -- Palettes
-Contains copies of the latest Shared Palette exported from your ROM and any time-stamped versions if you ran a backup.
+Folder for timestamped backups of the Shared Palette exported from your ROM, if you ran a backup.

 -- ROM
-Will contain timestamped ROM backups if you use the backup script.
+Folder for timestamped ROM backups, if you use the backup script.